Russ

 10. Burnout is a huge issue in this industry, especially for those underrepresented in tech.

 11. I don’t believe that all developers need to be pushed towards the next promotion.
-What I find more important is developing a culture of psychological safety and open feedback.
+What I find more important is developing a culture of psychological safety, self-improvement, and open feedback.

 12. Everyone makes mistakes, myself included.
 It’s important to have room for that.
 When something goes awry, it’s usually the process, not the person.